cockroachdb/docs/v21.2/crdb-internal.md

 `stmtTyp` | `SQLType` | The type of statement: `TypeDDL`, `TypeDML`, `TypeDCL`, or `TypeTCL`.
 `vec` | `BOOLEAN` | Whether the statement executed in the vectorized query engine.

-### `statistics` column
+#### `statistics` column

-`execution_statistics` are the execution statistics sent to the DB Console for a statement fingerprint.
+The [DB Console](ui-overview.html) [Statements](ui-statements-page.html) and [Statement Details](ui-statements-page.html#statement-details-page) pages display information from `statistics`.

-`statistics` are the statement statistics sent to the DB Console for a statement fingerprint.
+The `statistics` column contains a JSONB object with `statistics` and `execution_statistics` subobjects. [`statistics`](ui-statements-page.html#statement-statistics) are always populated and are updated each time a new statement of that statement fingerprint is executed. [`execution_statistics`](ui-statements-page.html#execution-stats) are collected using sampling.
+CockroachDB probablistically runs a query with tracing enabled to collect fine-grained statistics of the query execution.

 The `NumericStat` type tracks two running values: the running mean `mean` and the running sum of squared differences `sqDiff` from the mean.
-Using these along with the total count of values, CockroachDB computes the variance using Welford's method.
+You can use these statistics along with the total number of values to compute the variance using Welford's method.
+CockroachDB computes the variance and displays it along with `mean` in the [Statements table](ui-statements-page.html#statements-table).

 Field | Type | Description
 ------------|-----|------------